 top things to do outdoors in mankato

 Nestled along the Minnesota River in Southern Minnesota, Mankato is a hidden gem for sports and nature enthusiasts.
-Once summer arrives, it’s time to take advantage of the many outdoor amenities that the area has to offer.
-The region is home to the unique Blue Earth River tributary, endless hiking trails and Minneopa State Park, which is known for its collection of large waterfalls.
-Take off your parkas, put on that sunscreen and get ready to tackle the great outdoors.
-From scouting for wild bison in a park to kayaking on the river past farmland, here are five of the top things to do outdoors in Mankato.
+Take advantage of the many outdoor amenities that the area has to offer.
+The region is home to the unique Blue Earth River tributary, endless hiking and biking trails and Minneopa State Park, which is known for its collection of large waterfalls and unique bison herd.
+Put on that sunscreen and get ready to tackle the great outdoors.
+From scouting for wild bison in a park to kayaking on the river past farmland, here are the top things to do outdoors in Mankato.

 Whether you’re looking for a serious hike or a scenic stroll, Mankato is home to plenty of trails that entice you to get outdoors.
 Put on your best hiking boots or mount your bike and head over to Rasmussen Woods located by Elks Nature Center.
 While there, look for rare species of birds as you hike or bike through meadows, wetlands and cliffs.